Oklahoma Bounty Hunter Guide: Requirements and Steps

 2. Complete training from a CLEET-approved school.

-CLEET training includes five phases, or courses, that educate prospective bail enforcers about the tasks related to bail enforcement, private investigation, and security guarding.
-Additional training in firearms and weapons is required for an armed Bail Enforcer license.
+CLEET training includes a minimum of four phases, or courses, that educate prospective bail enforcers about the tasks related to bail enforcement, private investigation, and security guards.
+Those pursuing the Armed Bail Enforcer license complete a fifth phase on weapons use.

 3. Obtain liability insurance.